MichaelScoggins/yuzuriha_combos_mizuumi/readme.md

 > https://wiki.gbl.gg/w/Under_Night_In-Birth/UNI2/Yuzuriha/Combos

-as a new Yuzu player completely overwhelmed with her skill floor but thinking her Iaido style is just too damned cool, i decided i would struggle to internalize the above guide for Yuzu in my attempt to become proficient with her, and i wanted to make it easier to read for myself
+as a new Yuzu player completely overwhelmed with her skill floor but thinking her iaido style is just too damned cool, i decided i would struggle to internalize the above guide for Yuzu in my attempt to become proficient with her, and i wanted to make it easier to read for myself

 this "project" is merely an exercise in improving readability as i attempt to internalize every combo in this impressive list. it is also going to reflect my (lack of) proficiency in markdown